Decentralized Design and Plug-and-Play Distributed Control for Linear Multi-Channel Systems: An Illustrative Example

 with $M\in\bR$ being the mass of the load.
 The goal is achieved if we distributedly stabilize the origin of the multi-channel plant described above.

-Note that none of individual triplet $(C_i,A,B_i)$ is controllable but any two pair of $C_i$'s and $B_i$'s ensure controllability and observability, so that Assumption \ref{ass:PnP_1} holds with at least two robots.
-We also assume that the informer is equipped in the load, and each robot can read $B_i$ and $C_i$ when the robot is attached at any edge.
+Note that none of individual triplet $(A,B_i,C_i)$ is controllable but any two pair of $B_i$'s and $C_i$'s ensure controllability and observability, so that Assumption \ref{ass:PnP_1} holds with at least two robots.
+We assume that the informer is equipped in the load, and each robot can read $A$, $B_i$, and $C_i$ when the robot is attached at any edge.
+The plant parameters are $M=1$ and $p^d=[100,150]^T$, and the preset parameters of Algorithm \ref{algo} are $k_s=\gamma_s=k_c=\gamma_c=k_o=\gamma_o=3$ and $\beta=0.7$.
+The simulation scenario is depicted in Fig.~\ref{fig:scene}, and its results are in Fig.~\ref{fig:result1}, Fig.~\ref{fig:result2}, and Fig.~\ref{fig:result3}.
+Another simulation has been performed with 100 control agents for 31-polygon as in Fig.~\ref{fig:video}.
+In all simulations, we added measurement noise of intensity 1 when measuring $y_i$, and added random noise of magnitude $10^{-6}$ to all communicated quantities in order to take into account small delays and quantizations.

-To demonstrate the self-organization and the plug-and-play capability of Algorithm \ref{algo}, we set $M=1$ and $p^d=[100,150]^T$ and consider the following scenario illustrated in Fig.~\ref{fig:scene}: